Circulation and Mixing in a Coastally Trapped River Plume

 R/V Savannah and the meteorological buoys used in the project

-Dr. Malcolm Scully attaching oceanographic sensor to the Wirewalker
+Dr. Malcolm Scully is attaching an oceanographic sensor to the Wirewalker

 Dr. Bob Chant deploying the Wirewalker